 So to avoid buyer’s remorse, consider:

-Start with a process of elimination, as some payment gateways only work in specific regions!
+Start with a process of elimination, as some Shopify payment gateways only work in specific regions!
 Check on Shopify’s site to see which payment gateways are available in your region before doing any other research.
-For example, we work with UK-based companies and check Shopify’s list of UK providers.
+For example, we work with UK-based companies and check Shopify’s list of providers and filter by the UK.

 As with any aspect of managing your eCommerce site, pricing is one of the top considerations when choosing a new provider.
 However, don’t get caught out by failing to research your options, as you could negatively impact your profit margin.
 For example, some providers may have higher transaction rates but no monthly fee.
 Also, watch out for those extra fees!